cmaraziaris/Hex-playing-AI/hexOfficial/README.md

 -s : Enables the swap rule. (https://en.wikipedia.org/wiki/Hex_(board_game)#Rules) The swap rule is disabled by default.

-A command to begin a game of Hex could be: ./Hex -n 7 -d 5 -b -s
+An example command to begin a game of Hex is: ./hex -n 7 -d 5 -b -s

 ### During gameplay